 Krzysztof joined Watsi on September 2nd, 2013.
 Two years ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Krzysztof's most recent donation supported Nu, a devout 57-year-old mother and small-scale farmer from Thailand, to fund lens replacement surgery so she can see clearly again.
+Krzysztof's most recent donation supported Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.

 Nu is a 57-year-old woman from Thailand.
 She lives with her husband and two sons in a refugee camp.
 Her sons go to school.
 She and her husband raise chickens and grow vegetables both for their own consumption and for sale.
 She has cataracts and her vision is blurry.
 She is often worried that she might slip and fall due to her poor vision, and she has to walk slowly and carefully.
 Sometimes, she will have a headache and a stiff neck.
 Since her vision has become blurry, she can no longer read, which she shared she especially likes to do to read the Bible or the lyrics for new hymns.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Nu.
 On September 15th, doctors will perform a lens replacement, during which they will remove Nu's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $1,500 procedure.
 “When I go to church, I feel sad because I cannot participate, like reading passages from the Bible," she shared.